ContainerSolutions/runbooks/content/posts/golang/assignment-to-entry-in-nil-map.md

 Instead, we can use `make` to initialize a map of the specified type.
 We're then free to set and retrieve key:value pairs in the map as usual.

 ### 2) Nested maps {#step-2}
-If you are trying to use a map within another map things an be more complicated, but the same principles remain in that `make` is required to initialize a map.
+If you are trying to use a map within another map, for example when building JSON-like data, things can become more complicated, but the same principles remain in that `make` is required to initialize a map.
 ``` golang
 func main() {
 	myMap := make(map[string]map[string]int)